SalmanKarbasi/Matlab_3D_BPM_UniformMedium/ReadMe.md

 ##Introduction
-This code is solve the scalar wave equation in a uniform medium.
+This code is for solving the scalar wave equation in a uniform medium.
+Transparent boundary conditions was used to absorb the outgoing waves.
 I will add more details soon.